strautomator/web/README.md

 This is Strautomator's web frontend, built with Nuxt + Vuetify.
 It depends on the [Strautomator Core](https://github.com/strautomator/core) to run.
 Please make sure you read the docs for the Core first before proceeding with the Web setup.

+## Settings

+Strautomator is using the [SetMeUp](https://github.com/igoramadas/setmeup) module to handle its settings, so for detailed info please check its [docs](https://setmeup.devv.com).
+The settings are split as follows:

+-   **settings.json** - settings shared by all environments, targeting production by default
+-   **settings.development.json** - development settings, mostly when running on your dev machine
+-   **settings.production.json** - production-only settings, except credentials and secrets (optional)
+-   **settings.secret.json** - private credentials and secrets, excluded from the GIT repo

+Please note that the [Core](https://github.com/strautomator/core) also has its own collection of settings files as well.

 ## Local setup

 Download and install dependencies: